mandiladitya/Object-Detection/README.md

 # ObjectDetection
-Object Detection is a very useful software in real world , so i develop it with OPenCV
+Object Detection is a very useful software in real world , so I develop it with OPenCV with my mobile camera and Arduino , Which ON the LEd when software detect the Object.